 All individuals working on a project with a TCP must complete export training before beginning work or being charged to the project.
 Training sessions are offered monthly but fill quickly, so sign up as soon as possible.
 Annual refresher training will be required throughout the life of a project.

-Foreign nationals may not work on a project outside the fundamental research exemption without approval from the Office of Research Integrity Assurance.
+Foreign nationals may not work on a project outside the fundamental research exemption without approval from the Office of the General Counsel - Export and Trade Compliance.
 This may require an export license from the federal government, which requires significant lead time.
 An export license may take three to six months to receive.
-Also, students (including U.S. citizens) may not work on any project that is ineligible for the fundamental research exemption for a thesis or dissertation without approval of the Office of Research Integrity Assurance.
+Also, students (including U.S. citizens) may not work on any project that is ineligible for the fundamental research exemption for a thesis or dissertation without approval of the Office of the General Counsel - Export and Trade Compliance.